 Early human studies on the gut brain connection

 It is important to note that research in this area is still in the early stages, particularly when it comes to human studies, but it is underway.
-Here is a study conducted just a few months ago in which a group of healthy adult women were separated into two groups based on the dominance of specific bacteria.
-The women exhibited very clear differences in brain connections based on which kind of bacteria was most prevalent.
+In a study conducted just a few months ago, a group of healthy adult women were separated into two groups based on the dominance of specific bacteria.3 The women exhibited very clear differences in brain connections based on which kind of bacteria was most prevalent.
 After looking at photos that would be considered disturbing, upsetting, or offensive, the women that had more Prevotella bacteria displayed more negative feelings, like anxiety, distress, or irritability.

 The results of this study very clearly support the concept of the brain-gut connection, and they strongly suggest that gut microbes could have a strong impact on mood and behavior in humans.
 In May 2016, the US government launched a National Microbiome Initiative with an overall budget of half a billion dollars, so rest assured that more human research will be surfacing around this topic in the next few years.
 Let’s hope the results continue to be promising and lead to new avenues for effective health care in the future.